Dima579/Image-Slider/README.md

 If you wish to use the following code for any projects, please be sure to credit/reference me in your project.

-to see this project deployed, please follow the link below: https://image-slider-for-consultancy-project1.netlify.app/
+to see this project deployed, please follow the link: https://image-slider-for-consultancy-project1.netlify.app/